- 1 Revision #3 – June 29, 2022

 The Overall Work Program (OWP) does two main things: 1) it describes and programs planning studies (along with any defined objectives, tasks, and deliverables), and 2) describes and programs the budgetary and staffing requirements for OahuMPO.
-The OWP is a rolling two-year document, meaning that it shows two years’ worth of studies and budget, but it is updated annually.
 The OWP is a requirement for metropolitan transportation planning activities performed with Federal funds provided under 23 USC and 49 USC 53.

 The OWP identifies transportation-related planning studies (called work elements) undertaken by the OahuMPO and its participating agencies.
 Often these studies are completed in order to investigate and better understand a specific transportation problem and to help define the best possible solution.
 Other studies included in the OWP address Federal planning requirements, such as the development of a Congestion Management Process, or monitoring the impact of projects on low-income and minority populations.

 The OahuMPO Policy Board endorsed the OWP FY2023 on May 31, 2022.
 Click here for the final draft.

 In addition to the OahuMPO operations budget, the OWP FY2023 programs funds for the following:

 - Support for the development of a Strategic Plan

 - Training, Education and Workforce Development

 - Traffic Signal Optimization & Demand Management (proposed by Department of Transportation Services)

 - Multi-modal Assessment (proposed by the Hawaii State Energy Office)

 - Educational Framework for Youth Engagement in Oahu’s Transportation Planning (proposed by UH Manoa, Uehiro Academy for Philosophy and Ethics in Education)